Qrouger/HInt/README.md

 cd deeplocpro <br>
 pip install .

+# Good uses

+One bait :
+Interact_with : UniprotID1

+Part of a bait :
+Interact_with : UniprotID1(20-200)

+Multiple baits : # First has to be the principal.
+For now you can put a maximum of 3 differents bait Interact_with : UniprotID1, UniprotID2

+Multimer bait :
+Interact_with : [Uniprot1,Uniprot2]

 # Usage Informations
 Signal_peptide : No, Yes or None. <br>
 Homo-oligomer : Oligomerization (integer : 1-20). <br>